By Georgia Slade | Assistant vice president, lending process analyst

 Repaying the funds

-- Home equity loan: Your monthly payment remains the same throughout the life of the loan, which is a 60-month term.
+- Home equity loan: Your monthly payment remains the same throughout the life of the loan, which is a 120-month (10 years) or 60-month (five years) term.
 At Dupaco, you have the option to make weekly or biweekly payments to pay off the loan even faster.

 - HELOC: Repayment works like a credit card—borrow what you need, pay it off and borrow again.
 You have 10 years to withdraw money from your line of credit.
 Each time you take an advance, you have 15 years to repay it.
 In theory, you could leave the line of credit untouched for nine years, take a full advance at that time and then have 15 more years to repay those funds.
 Unlike a home equity loan, your monthly payment can change, triggered each time you make an advance.